Stonesjtu/Pytorch-NCE/README.md

 <linear> and <gru> available, <gru> does not support PPL calculating )
 - `--train`: train or just evaluation existing model
 - `--vocab <None>`: use vocabulary file if specified, otherwise use the words in train.txt
+- `--loss [full, nce, sampled, mix]`: choose one of the loss type for training, the loss is converted to `full` for PPL evaluation automatically.

 ### Examples